monzo/Judo-Swift/README.md

 - Add `import Judo` to the top of the file where you want to use the SDK.

-- To instruct the SDK to communicate with the sandbox, include the following line  `Judo.sandboxed = true`.
+- To instruct the SDK to communicate with the sandbox, include the following line  `myJudoSession.sandboxed = true`.
 When you are ready to go live you can remove this line.
-We would recommend to put this in the method `didFinishLaunchingWithOptions` in your AppDelegate.
+We would recommend you to put this in your Root ViewController implementation and pass it as a parameter to every subsequent class that uses Judo.

-- You can also set your key and secret here if you do not wish to include it in all subsequent calls `Judo.setToken(token:, secret:)`.
+- You can also set your key and secret here if you do not wish to include it in all subsequent calls `myJudoSession.setToken(token:, secret:)`.

 ### Examples